spoken-shutter/salvadorasucena/archive/notes.md

 Distributed Systems Message Queue Code Review Deployment Performance Algorithm Don't be afraid to give up the good to go for the great.
 Success is how high you bounce when you hit bottom.
 Event-driven Architecture Container Orchestration NLP Difficult roads often lead to beautiful destinations.
 DevOps Predictive Analytics Kafka Neural Networks
 Event-driven Architecture Success doesn’t just find you.
 You have to go out and get it.
 Logging Simplicity is the ultimate sophistication.
 Blockchain RabbitMQ
+Testing Scalability Optimization Success is how high you bounce when you hit bottom.
+Virtual Machines Lambda Functions Difficult roads often lead to beautiful destinations.
+Framework NLP Serverless Work hard in silence, let your success be your noise.
+Agile